realness-online/web/docs/contributing.md

 ### Committing Changes

+- todo: review this in the vue repository

 Commit messages should follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
 Commit messages will be automatically validated upon commit.
-If you are not familiar with the commit message convention, you can use `npm run commit` instead of `git commit`, which provides an interactive CLI for generating proper commit messages.
+If you are not familiar with the commit message convention, you can use `yarn commit` instead of `git commit`, which provides an interactive CLI for generating proper commit messages.